 - 1. After unpacking the boxes, place the base on the ground.
 The base has four plastic feet on the bottom.
-If you have ordered wheels, screw these into the white plugs in the predrilled holes under the base.
+If you have ordered wheels, screw these into the plastic white plugs in the predrilled holes under the base.
+These white plugs can be seen in Photo 1.
 In general, two wheels are swivel-style and two are fixed, although sometimes all four wheels may be swivel-style the swivel-style wheels have a wider base than the fixed-style. - 2.
 The cabinet is mainly held together by the four poles supplied.
 In combination with the glass sides, these poles give the cabinet structural integrity.
 They also support (carry) the shelves, and two of the four poles hold the lights.
 Four poles have been supplied in the model with lights, two of these four poles are plain, i.e. they have no light fittings on them, while the other two have light fittings attached and wires coming from the base of them. - 3.
 Install the poles first.
 The poles should be inserted through the holes in the base, and secured with the large bolts supplied.
 In general the base has been designed in such a way that these poles do not go right through to the bottom of the base, but sit on a false bottom.
 Hold the plain poles in place by screwing the supplied large screws into the bottom of the poles as far as they will go.
 Remember to use a washer.
 The screw will look something like the one in Photo 1, although it may not have the hole in the end.
-NOTE: The top end of the poles will have a plastic (occasionally metal) plug, while the bottom end is simply threaded on either the outside or the inside of the pole.
-The white plugs go at the top of the cabinet ready to receive smaller screws holding the top on, while the threaded end goes to the base.